 Locke Lake Above has been sampled 16 consecutive years since 2006.
-In 2021, the FBI score rebounded to "Fair" health.
-The FBI trend is stable, but the FBI scores appear to be undulating.
-Stream health scores have ranged between "Fairly Poor" to "Very Good".
+In 2022, the FBI score indicates "Fair" health.
+The FBI trend is stable, but the FBI scores appear to be Stream health scores have ranged between undulating.
+"Fairly Poor" to "Very Good".
 More years of data may display a continual pattern.
-Over the years of monitoring, the distribution of families has been uneven, and usually over-dominated by a single family.
-In 2021, the family diversity is greater and more balanced in comparison to prior years.
+Over the years of monitoring, the distribution of families has been uneven, and often over-dominated by a single family.
+In 2022, the family make-up is not as diverse as 2021, but consists of similar families.
+Oligochaeta, Baetidae, Elmidae, Chironomidae, and Hydropsychidae maintain presence.
 Variability in family representation may be caused by environmental factors including water levels, habitat availability, collection location, or other sources of disturbance in the area.
 Note: The summer and early fall of 2021 included very low precipitation amounts and events.

-Figure 14.
+Figure 15.
 A stream health trend was created using scores calculated for family biotic index (FBI).
 Contrary to common sense, a descending trendline indicates improvement in the stream health since organisms with sensitivity to water pollution score lower on the family biotic index.

-Family List - Locke Lake Abo ove
+Family List - Locke Lake Above

-Family Name Tolerance Value Number of Individuals 2021 Number of Individuals 2020 Number of Individuals 2019
+Family Name Tolerance Value # Individuals 2022 # Individuals 2021 # Individuals 2020 # Individuals 2019

-Asellidae (crustacean) 8 1
+Asellidae (crustacean) 8 1 1

-Baetidae (mayfly) 4 38 111 55
+Baetidae (mayfly) 4 42 38 111 55

-Chironomidae (truefly) 6 55 4 18
+Chironomidae (truefly) 6 30 55 4 18

 Coengrionidae (damselfly) 9 1

 Corixidae (truebug) 9 1

 Decapoda (crustacean) 6 17 2

-Elmidae (beetle) 4 34 6
+Elmidae (beetle) 4 36 34 6

-Gammaridae (crustacean) 4 1
+Gammaridae (crustacean) 4 4 1

 Gerridae (true bug) na 1

 Heptageniidae (mayfly) 4 5

-Hirundinea (leech) 10 3
+Hirundinea (leech) 10 1 3

 Hyalellidae (crustacean) 8 3 11

-Hydracarina (aquatic spider) na 1
+Hydracarina (aquatic 1

+spider) na

-Hydropsychidae (caddisfly) 4 27 19 4
+Hydropsychidae (caddisfly) 4 15 27 19 4

 Hydroptilidae (caddisfly) 4 1

 Nematoda (round worm) 5 1 6

-Oligochaeta (aquatic worm) 8 3 1 6
+Oligochaeta (aquatic worm) 8 45 3 1 6

-Pelecypoda (clams) 7 18
+Pelecypoda (clams) 7 5 18

-Philopotamidae (caddisfly) 3 1
+Philopotamidae (caddisfly) 3 6 1

 Pyralidae (aquatic moth) 5 1

-Simuliidae (truefly) 6 1 3 71
+Simuliidae (truefly) 6 4 1 3 71